erictt/computer-science-learning/calculus-one/week-9.md

 * Five Steps:
     * Draw a picture of the situation;
     * Label everything with variables;
-    * Write down the thing I'm tying to optimize;
+    * Write down the thing you're tying to optimize;
     * Solve my goal for a single variable;
     * Apply calculus.